ClaudioConsolmagno/spring-data-jpa-temporal/README.md

 # Usage

-Take a look at the sample springboot application at [src/test/java](src/test/java) directory.
-It shows the simplest usage of this extension.
-He's a step-by-step summary of what you need:

-### build.gradle / pom.xml
-1. Look at the latest release version in github and add a dependency to your build file:
+Look at the latest release `${version}` in github and add a dependency to your build file:

 Maven:
 ```xml